We are always happy to answer any questions you may have.

 If you’ve been called out to test appliances, knowing which test and tag colour you should be using can be a confusing concept for particular industries.
 After all, you want to know what is and what isn't required by Australian standards.

-It's important to remember that currently VIC, WA, NSW, SA and QLD all follow the same Standard, meaning the colours will be the same for all of those states.
+It's important to remember that currently VIC, WA, NSW, SA and QLD as of 2023 all follow the same Standard of AS/NZS 3760, meaning the colours will be the same for all of those states.

 There are essentially two scenarios:

-1) If you work in construction or demolition, you are required to use the specified test tag colours.
+1) If you work in construction, demolition or mining you are required to use the specified test tag colours.

 2) If you don't work in those industries, you can use your own colour coding system.